Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: Regularization

 The integral in Eq.\ (\ref{sevena}) can be written in terms of the incomplete gamma function by using No.\ 3.383(10) in Ref.\ \cite{gra94}.
 Then one finds that the above result reduces to

 where, in addition to the condition on ${\rm arg}\, x$, $\Re \, (n+ \alpha) >0$.

-Eq.\ (\ref{eight}) also gives the impression that one does not need regularisation as Paris claims for his terminant function.
-Unfortunately, nothing could be further from the truth.
+Eq.\ (\ref{eight}) also gives the impression that one does not need regularization, which may have led Paris to claim the same for his terminant function.
+Unfortunately, this is not correct.
 When $|{\rm arg}\, x| > \pi/2$, all we have to do is is consider $\Re\, (-x) >> \Im\, (-x)$ for the terminant, in which case the positive real part of $(-x)^k$ dominates the negative value produced by the imaginary part of $(-x)^k$.
 Consequently, all the terms in the terminant will be positive and thus, the series will become divergent.
 That is, an infinity exists in the remainder.
 Yet the rhs of Eq.\ (\ref{eight}) is finite.
-In fact, the ``sleight of hand" in Eq.\ (\ref{eight}) has occurred as a result of Borel summation.
+Hence there has been a ``sleight of hand" in deriving Eq.\ (\ref{eight}) via Borel summation.

-Basically, Borel summation consists of a few steps.
+In essence, Borel summation consists of a few steps.
 The first is that the gamma function on the lhs is replaced by its integral representation and then the order of the summation and integration are interchanged.
 When this is done, one arrives at

-Hence, the terminant has been expressed in terms of the geometric series.
+Therefore, the Type I terminant has been expressed in terms of the geometric series.
 If we replace the geometric series by $1/(1+t/x)$, then we obtain Eq.\ (\ref{eight}).
 However, a major problem arises because according to p.\ 19 of Ref.\ \cite{whi73}, the geometric series is absolutely convergent for $|t/x| \!<\!1$ and divergent for $|t/x| \!\geq \!1$.
 Since $t$ ranges from zero to infinity, this substitution cannot be made for all values of $t$.
 In short, ``Eq." (\ref{eight}) is simply not valid.

-The situation is even more complex because the geometric series is not always divergent outside the its radius of absolute convergence.
+The situation is even more complex because the geometric series is not always divergent outside its radius of absolute convergence.
 To see this more clearly, let us replace $-t/x$ in the geometric series by $z$ for the time being.
-Then we can use the material in Ch.\ 4 of Ref.\ \cite{kow09} or in Ref.\ \cite{kow001}, where the series is expressed as
+Consequently, we can use the material in Ch.\ 4 of Ref.\ \cite{kow09} or in Ref.\ \cite{kow001}, where the series is expressed as

 Since the integral in Eq.\ (\ref{ten}) is finite, technically, we can interchange the order of the summation and integration.
 In reality, an impropriety has occurred when we do this, which will be discussed in more detail shortly.
 For now, interchanging the summation and integration yields